mobvoi/ticdesign/_en/design/index.md

 #### Ensure Enough Spacing

-In order to reduce the possibility of unwanted triggering, we suggest that you ensure enough spacing between any two UI elements for touch.
+In order to reduce the possibility of false triggering to the greatest extent, we suggest leaving enough and appropriate spacing between any two clickable UI elements.

 <div class="row">
 <div class="col-half" markdown="1">